GiacomoValliPhD/openhdemg/docs/GUI_basics.md

 2. Specify a location where to save the file and confirm.
 You can find the file there with the name of your analysis file.

 ## Resetting Your Analysis
 We all make mistakes!
 But, most likely, we are also able to correct them.
 In case you have made a mistake in the analysis of you emg-file in the *openhdemg* GUI, we have implemented a reset button for you.
 Click the `Reset Analysis` button in row eight and column two in the lef side of the main window to  reset any analysis you previously performed since opening the GUI and inputting an analysis file.
-Your analysis file is resetted to file you have inputted and all changes are revoked.
+Your analysis file is reset to the original file and all the changes are discarded.
 So, no need to be perfect!

 --------------------------------------------